AlexsLemonade/training-modules/virtual-setup/slack-procedures.md

 Course instructors will add you to a private channel specific to your training a few days before the start of your training workshop.

-If you are not added to the training specific channel or are having trouble getting started with Slack, please [direct message](#using-direct-messages-during-training) a CCDL staff member (`Chante Bethell`, `Candace Savonen`, `Josh Shapiro` or `Jaclyn N. Taroni`) in Cancer Data Science Slack or email [training@ccdatalab.org](mailto:training@ccdatalab.org).
+If you are not added to the training specific channel by 3 days prior to the start of training or are having trouble getting started with Slack, please [direct message](#using-direct-messages-during-training) a CCDL staff member (`Chante Bethell`, `Candace Savonen`, `Josh Shapiro` or `Jaclyn N. Taroni`) in Cancer Data Science Slack or email [training@ccdatalab.org](mailto:training@ccdatalab.org).

 ### Using the training-specific channel